 - 2.5 tsp cinnamon

-Preheat oven to 425 degress.
+Preheat the oven to 425 degrees.
 Melt 1/3 cup of butter in your baking dish while you mix the other ingredients (just watch to be sure the butter doesn’t burn).

-Once the butters melted, pour your mixture into the dish.
+Once the butter is melted, pour your mixture into the dish.

 Bake for 20-25 minutes, until it puffs up and browns.